Recipe-Web-App/auth-service/QUICK_START.md

 3. **The API Gateway client** supports all OAuth2 flows (authorization code, client credentials, refresh token)
 4. **Other backend services** use client credentials flow for service-to-service auth
 5. **Check the logs** when starting the auth service to see which clients were registered
+6. **Database is optional** - Service works in Redis-only mode if PostgreSQL is unavailable
+7. **Health status shows "degraded"** when database is down but service remains functional
+8. **User management features** (register, login, password reset) require PostgreSQL to be available

 That's it!
 You now have OAuth2 client credentials for all your backend services. 🎉